Envek/kaigionrails-rails-executor/slides.md

 ## How to integrate with Rails Executor

+**Case 1**: to call application code from a gem code.

-Just wrap the palce that calls application code in `Rails.application.executor.wrap` or `Rails.application.reloader.wrap`:
+Wrap the call to application code in `Rails.application.executor.wrap` or `Rails.application.reloader.wrap`:

 ```ruby
 Rails.application.reloader.wrap do